Automattic/mongoose/docs/schematypes.md

 ### Date

-  - no options
+  - no custom options

 ### Boolean

-  - no options
+  - no custom options

 ### Buffer (v2.x only)

-  - no options
+  - no custom options

 ### ObjectId